0

 They will check for tenderness, swelling, and bruising during the exam.

-Your doctor or other recognized health care provider may also order X-rays or an MRI (magnetic resonance imaging) to confirm the diagnosis.
+Your doctor, podiatrist, or other recognized health care provider may also order X-rays or an MRI (magnetic resonance imaging) to confirm the diagnosis.

 How can Cuboid Syndrome be misdiagnosed?